michaelpys/website/content/blog/why-doctors-miss-the-upper-neck-connection.md

 ---
+title: "Upper Neck Dysfunction & Headache Causes"
-title: 'Why Doctors Miss the Upper Neck Connection'
+name: "Why Doctors Miss the Upper Neck Connection"
 date: 2025-08-09T10:26:00.000-05:00
-listImage: /uploads/why-doctors-miss-the-upper-neck-connection.png
+listImage: "/uploads/why-doctors-miss-the-upper-neck-connection.png"
+description: "Discover why many doctors overlook the role of upper neck dysfunction in headaches, how manual evaluation reveals hidden contributors, and why hands‑on care matters."
 ---

 When most people visit a doctor for a headache, they expect answers.
 They sit in front of a medical doctor and leave with the same conclusion: "You have migraine" or "You have a tension headache" and they are given a prescription.
 What they rarely hear is that their pain might begin just inches lower, in the joints of the upper neck.